Czinger 21C: Presentation

 Designed, developed and built in Los Angeles, California, the Czinger 21C launched the new brand Czinger Vehicles named after its founders Kevin and Lukas Czinger.
 The car was to be presented at the Geneva Motor Show in March 2020, but the show was canceled due to the COVID-19 pandemic.
 It was instead presented on March 11, 2020, in London during a special event.

 Czinger Vehicles will produce only 80 units in two configurations: a road variant and a track variant called "Lightweight Track".

 Technical characteristics

 The 21C has a driver's seat in the central position and an in-line, tandem passenger seat behind that of the driver, minimizing the width of the cockpit.

-The brake calipers and suspension components are combined into a single unit called the BrakeNode.
+The brake caliper and upright components are combined into a single unit called the BrakeNode.

 Powertrain

-The 21C has a hybrid gasoline engine consisting of a bespoke twin-turbo V8 of 2.88 L capacity, has a bore x stroke of 84 × 65 mm in the rear central position associated with two electric motors located on the front and powered by a lithium titanate battery.
+The 21C has a hybrid gasoline engine consisting of a bespoke Flat-plane crank twin-turbo V8 of 2.88 L capacity, has a bore x stroke of 84 × 65 mm in the rear central position associated with two electric motors located on the front and powered by a lithium-titanate battery.
 The combination provides 1,250 hp at 10,500 rpm transmitted to the rear wheels via a seven-speed sequential transaxle with hydraulic actuated multi-plate clutch.
-A 1350 hp option is also available.
+An exclusive version limited to 4 examples called the 21C Blackbird increases the power output to 1350 hp by tuning the engine for 101 octane fuel.